AriFordsham/GHCWiki/making-releases.md

 Add a corresponding `relnotes$PATCH_LEVEL` entity to `ug-ent.xml.in`, and use the entity at the end of the chapter in `intro.xml`.

+Ensure that the changelogs in `libraries/*` are up-to-date.

 ## Updating the tree